 Conceived in 2004, the Dictionary of Sydney grew out of an Australian Research Council project supported by the University of Sydney in partnership with University of Technology, Sydney (UTS), State Library of New South Wales and State Records, with the City of Sydney as industry partner.

 Launched in November 2009, the website is just one window into the history of Sydney that we are building.
-In 2014 we launched our first mobile app for smart phones and tablets.
-We have three new tours in development, with two due for release in the second half of 2016.
+In 2014 we launched our free mobile app for smart phones and tablets which makes available several free self-guided walking tours around parts of Sydney.